yorak/nyccc/README.md

 ## Details

-nyccc is a python tool that parses and cross-checks academic name-year (aka. parenthetical referencing aka.
+nyccc is a tool written in Python that parses and cross-checks academic name-year (aka. parenthetical referencing aka.
 Harvard referencing) citations from your article, manuscript, or thesis text documents and references with your bibliography.